TomasBorquez/assembly-debugger/README.md

 # Intro

 - Not finished probably and wont be either since `windows.h` is boring and annoying
-- Definitely not usable, barely works on some cases :D
+- Definitely not usable, barely works on example code :D
+- Mainly just to test Clay and make something flashy

 **Example**:
 ![image info](./resources/example.png)